lab-design/lab-design.github.io/_posts/2024-04-02-design-postdoc.md

 at Iowa State University seeks outstanding applicants for a postdoctoral position in the [Laboratory for Software Design](https://design.cs.iastate.edu) supervised by [Dr. Hridesh Rajan](https://www.cs.iastate.edu/hridesh).
-This position is expected to be filled as early as July 1, 2023.
+This position is expected to be filled as early as June 10, 2024.
 The candidate will be responsible for conducting research in broadly defined areas of Programming Languages (PL) and Software Engineering (SE) with a specific focus on SE/PL techniques for AI/ML systems.